-There are schools, like the Rhode Island School of Design, the Fashion Institute of Technology, Mass College of Pharmacy and Julliard, where students focus primarily on training for a specialized career, while taking only a smattering of liberal arts classes.
+There are non traditional colleges, like the Rhode Island School of Design, the Fashion Institute of Technology, Mass College of Pharmacy and Julliard, where students focus primarily on specialized training for a specialized career, while taking only a smattering of liberal arts classes.

 “About half our students come right out of high school,” says Rachel Birchwood, Director of Admissions at the Culinary Institute of America in Hyde Park, New York.
 “Most have determined already that they love to cook.
 They’ll says, ‘I love cooking, I’ve always loved cooking, and this is what I want to do.’”

 These schools are an excellent option for students who are exceptionally talented and/or passionate about working in a particular discipline.

 “We may not be a traditional four-year college, but we are a four-year college,” Birchwood explains.
 “We are preparing students well for a particular industry.
 Most parents really recognize that.”

 Researching specialized colleges is much like researching regular colleges.
 Here are 3 ways to get started.

 This is an excellent resource to research all kinds of colleges.
 Students interested in culinary school can simply type culinary school into the search box, for example.
 Interested in art school, yep, start with art school.
 Musically inclined students should try conservatory.
 Whatever the jargon is for your student’s field, start with that.